WHY CHOOSE OUR ONLINE RENDERING SERVICE?

 PBR material workflow

-The renderer is designed for Image-Based Lighting.
-You can import existing or create/edit custom HDRI maps with a built-in map editor.
+Light Tracer is designed for Image-Based Lighting.
+Import existing HDRI maps or create your lighting environments with a real-time built-in editor.
 Emissive meshes are supported as well

 Native version

-If you prefer native tools, Light Tracer has a powerful Standalone version for Windows 10.
-Based on the same GPU engine, Standalone and Web versions ensure identical rendering results
+If you prefer native tools, Light Tracer has a powerful Standalone version.
+Based on the same GPU ray tracing engine, Standalone and Web versions ensure identical rendering results

-Light Tracer Render used to create high-quality renderings across many industries
+Light Tracer Render is used to create high-quality renderings across many industries

 Frequently Asked Questions